hyperledger-archives/burrow/docs/INSTALL.md

 make build
 ```

-This will build the `burrow` and `burrow-client` binaries and put them in the `bin/` directory.
-They can be executed from there or put wherever is convenient.
+This will build the `burrow` binary and put it in the `bin/` directory.
+It can be executed from there or put wherever is convenient.

 You can also install `burrow` into `$GOPATH/bin` with `make install_burrow`,